Onyx-Protocol/Onyx/core/api-spec.md

     },
     ...
   ],
-  "last_page": true, // currently only returns one page "next": {...}
+  "next": {...},
-}
+  "last_page": true // currently only returns one page }
 ```